Generic Name: sumatriptan

 Alsuma is supplied as a single-use auto-injector pre-filled with sumatriptan succinate drug solution and fully-assembled for use.

-Do not use Alsuma in patients with ischemic heart disease (e.g. angina pectoris, history of myocardial infarction, or documented silent ischemia), or to patients who have symptoms or findings consistent with ischemic heart disease, coronary artery vasospasm, including Prinzmetal's variant angina or other significant underlying cardiovascular disease. [see Warnings and Precautions (5.1)]
+- Ischemic coronary artery disease (CAD) (angina pectoris, history of myocardial infarction, or documented silent ischemia) or coronary artery vasospasm, including Prinzmetal's angina [see Warnings and Precautions (5.1)].

 Warnings and Precautions

 Alsuma is contraindicated in patients with ischemic or vasospastic CAD.
 There have been rare reports of serious cardiac adverse reactions, including acute myocardial infarction, occurring within a few hours following administration of sumatriptan.
 Some of these reactions occurred in patients without known CAD.
 Alsuma may cause coronary artery vasospasm (Prinzmetal's angina), even in patients without a history of CAD.

 Perform a cardiovascular evaluation in triptan-naive patients who have multiple cardiovascular risk factors (e.g., increased age, diabetes, hypertension, smoking, obesity, strong family history of CAD) prior to receiving Alsuma.
 If there is evidence of CAD or coronary artery vasospasm, Alsuma is contraindicated.
 For patients with multiple cardiovascular risk factors who have a negative cardiovascular evaluation, consider administering the first dose of Alsuma in a medically supervised setting and performing an electrocardiogram (ECG) immediately following Alsuma.
 For such patients, consider periodic cardiovascular evaluation in intermittent long-term users of Alsuma.